MY OCCULTATION PAGE

 Training new occultation observers in Las Vegas on March 6, 2015 at College of Southern Nevada planetarium.
 Left to right: Mitch Johnson, Steve Bock (seated), Keith Caceres (standing behind Steve), John Heller (back), Rani Bush, Jim Bethel (seated), Gary Ahlers, Glen Ryan (back), Francisco Silva, Paul Maley, John Crumpley.

 Before 1977 only 7 asteroid occultations had ever been observed!
 Between 1977 and the Pallas event, observations increased six-fold.
-When the analysis of the Pallas occultation was finished, 90% of the usuable data was contributed by amateurs.
-Professional data alone found a value of 522km for the asteroid’s diamter, while 516km was the result from just using the amateur data.
+When the analysis of the Pallas occultation was finished, 90% of the usable data was contributed by amateurs.
+Professional data alone found a value of 522km for the asteroid’s diameter, while 516km was the result from just using the amateur data.
 This shows the value that off-the-shelf telescopes and tape recorders combined with verbal timings resulted in just a 1% difference in the overall result.
 We assembled the first compendium of a history of asteroid occultations which was published in 1982 (Revista Mexicana Astronomia y Astrofisica, Vol 5, pp. 213-216) in which 29 events were logged.
 The first asteroid occultation was seen optically in Sweden in 1958, while the first photoelectric observation of one was made three years later.

 It is an amazing revelation that amateur astronomers can still contribute valuable science data; this carries forth even in the 21st century.
 Amateurs are even listed as co-authors of publications in which their observations have appeared, thus providing further recognition of their achievements.